-- Label: a brief description of the property that will appear internally on contact profiles.
-The label will also be the external default form field label for the property when used as a field on a HubSpot form (Marketing users only).
+- Label: a brief description of the property that will appear internally on records.
+The label will also be the external default form field label for the property when used as a field on a HubSpot form.

 - Internal name: the API identifier for the property.
-It’s unique and not editable once created.
+This is unique and not editable once the property is created.
 It's automatically determined based on the original label that you set for a contact property.
 If the custom property is created by the Salesforce connector, HubSpot automatically appends a "__c" to the end of the HubSpot property name (Salesforce custom field names also use the same naming convention).

 - Description: a short explanation of the property for internal use only.

-- Group: your properties are all stored in groups so that you can keep your database well-organized.
+- Group: your properties are all stored in groups so that you can keep them organized.
 Select a default group or one of your custom groups.

-- Field type: properties should have a different field type depending on the type of information they will store.
+- Field type: select a field type for your property based on the type of information you'll be gathering.
 The different field types are:

-- Single-line text: single-line text properties can contain a string of any alphanumeric characters, such as a word, a phrase, or a sentence.
+- Single-line text: can contain a string of any alphanumeric characters, such as a word, a phrase, or a sentence.

-- Multi-line text: multi-line text properties can contain several strings of alphanumeric characters, such as a paragraph or list of items.
+- Multi-line text: can contain several strings of alphanumeric characters, such as a paragraph or list of items.

-- Single checkbox: single checkbox fields only have two options, on or off.
-They are typically used if you are integrated with Salesforce and need a field that is either checked or unchecked.
+- Single checkbox: only includes two options, on or off.
+They are often used if you are integrated with Salesforce and need a field that is either checked or unchecked.

 - Number: number fields can contain any string of numerals or numbers written in decimal or scientific notation.